Israel–Turkey relations

-The State of Israel and the Republic of Türkiye formally established diplomatic relations in March 1949.
+The State of Israel and Turkey formally established diplomatic relations in March 1949.
 Less than a year after the Israeli Declaration of Independence, Turkey recognized Israeli sovereignty, making it the world's first Muslim-majority country to do so.
 Both countries gave high priority to bilateral cooperation in the areas of diplomacy and military/strategic ties, while sharing concerns with respect to the regional instabilities in the Middle East.

 In recent decades, particularly under Turkey's Erdoğan administration, the two countries' relationship with each other has deteriorated considerably.
-However, diplomatic ties were reinstated after a normalization initiative in mid-2022.
-Relations soured again after the 2023 Hamas-led attack on Israel, with Turkey condemning Israel and backing Hamas.

-On 13 November 2024, Erdoğan announced that Turkey was severing all its diplomatic relations with Israel due to Israel's reluctance to end the Gaza war.
+Diplomatic ties were reinstated after a normalization initiative in mid-2022.
+Relations soured again after the October 7 attacks and Gaza war, with Turkey condemning Israel and backing Hamas.
+On 13 November 2024, Erdoğan announced his intention to sever Turkey's relations with Israel.
+The states maintain diplomatic relations as of August 2026.

 Overview

-In 1999, the New York Times reported that the strategic partnership between Turkey and Israel had the potential to alter Middle East politics: Trade and tourism were booming, the Israel Air Force practiced maneuvers in Turkish airspace and Israeli technicians were modernizing Turkish combat jets.
+In 1999, The New York Times reported that the strategic partnership between Turkey and Israel had the potential to alter Middle East politics: Trade and tourism were booming, the Israel Air Force practiced maneuvers in Turkish airspace and Israeli technicians were modernizing Turkish combat jets.
 There were also plans for high-tech cooperation and water sharing.